willymcallister/willymcallister.github.io/_articles/sign-convention.md

 ### Where we're headed
 {:.no_toc}

-The *sign convention for passive components* says,
+The *sign convention for passive components* is an arbitrary but widely accepted rule that says,

-Point the current arrow into positive voltage terminal of the element.
+Point the current arrow into the positive voltage terminal of an element.

-This rule allows us to directly apply Ohm's Law $(v = i\,\text R)$ to a resistor.
-(We don't have to think about including an extra minus sign.)

 ----